-The Regina Humane Society has implemented precautionary measures to protect our staff, visitors and animals in care during the COVID-19 pandemic.
-UNTIL FURTHER NOTICE, all non-emergency owner surrenders, where an animal is not in medical distress, have been suspended.
+The Regina Humane Society has implemented precautionary measures to protect our staff, visitors and animals in care during the COVID-19 pandemic, including active measures to reduce non-essential Shelter intake.

 At the Regina Humane Society we understand that sometimes there are challenges in your relationship with your pet.
 Thankfully, many of these can be addressed – and often solved – with the right interventions.